 Note: I put this handout together for an undergraduate course when some students expressed frustration about trying to read a research article.
 You may already have your own strategies for reading difficult material; if they are successful, don't feel you have to follow these suggestions.
-They come from my own experience and from a nice-though repetitious and finicky-book:
+And of course if you're finding an article easy, you won't need to do this stuff.
+The suggestions come from my own experience and from a nice-though repetitious and finicky-book: